tblobaum/nQuery/README.markdown

 =============
 Introducing nQuery.js, a crazy new library that lets you write jQuery on the server.
 And yes it works with the browser in realtime.
-You can bind events directly to the server, such as swipe and hover.
+You can bind events directly to the server, such as swipe and hover using RPC.
 Don't worry, it's fast.

 nQuery is a minimalist DOM manipulation framework that is bringing jQuery methods to the server so you dont have to serve client side javascript in